hzm628/2048-undo/README.md

              them into Graphics.
 It also includes scenarios where the user wins and losses.

   ControlPanel: This JPanel includes two buttons: "New Game" and "Undo", which control the GameBoard.

-- Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

-  At first, it was very difficult to get all the classes to communicate with each other properly.
-Besides, the move method is especially challenging to implement because I have to manipulate 2D array and merge values accordingly in consideration of the four directions.
-  UndoMove method is also difficult as it deals with LinkedList.
-Previously we did not come across the undo functionality either, so I have to figure it out by myself with the help of java docs.

-- Evaluate your design.
-Is there a good separation of functionality?
-How well is private state encapsulated?
-What would you refactor, if given the chance?

-  The functionality is separated well.
-I don't think I would significantly refactor any part.
-  The game model/logic is completely separated from GUI graphics and this design makes the code unit-testable.